EUDAT-Training/B2SHARE-Training/01_Retrieve_existing_record.md

 ...
 (u'download/c33a933c-8202-11e3-92a1-005056943408.zip', <httplib.HTTPMessage instance at 0x10ca86098>)
 ```
-Since no errors are returned or exception raised, the download has been successfull and the files are available on the system.
+Since no errors are returned or exception raised, the download has been successful and the files are available on the system.